Lovekus969/5-River-Barber/readme.md

 User and Owner Conversation

-                Let’s now activate secret owner access using a keyboard combo like Ctrl + Shift + O + P (for “Owner Panel”), and reveal the hidden dashboard/management features only if the correct code is entered.
+                Let’s now activate secret owner access using a keyboard combination  like Ctrl + Shift + O + P (for “Owner Panel”), and reveal the hidden dashboard/management features only if the correct code is entered.

 Plan for next day from today 3 july 2025 .
 Here’s the plan for the Owner Profile Page (Manage Appointments):